-As you’ll see tomorrow, when we got to the top of the wall against the underside of the cabinets, it was such a tight fit on the last row that we had to chip away at the tile right beneath where the sides of the cabinets meet – which isn’t easy to do if you don’t have a wet saw!
+As you’ll see in the next post, when we got to the top of the wall against the underside of the cabinets, it was such a tight fit on the last row.
+We had to chip away at the tile right beneath where the sides of the cabinets meet, which isn’t easy to do if you don’t have a wet saw!

-To avoid this aggravation, be sure to measure down the wall for the starting point of the ledger board at the lowest point (i.e. from the bottom of where the cabinets meet) and then mark your horizontal line.
+To avoid this aggravation, measure for the starting point of the ledger board at the lowest point (i.e. from the bottom of where the cabinets meet) and then mark your horizontal line.
 It doesn’t really matter if you have a slightly larger gap underneath the cabinets because you won’t really see it.
-As you can see above, we only left 1/8″ between the tile and underside of the cabinets, but should have left more and avoided cutting.
+As you can see above, we only left 1/8″ between the tile and underside of the cabinets.
+But we should have left more to avoid cutting.

 After determining that four rows of tile would be ideal for for our backsplash, we lined up four of our tiles.
 If you are using tile spacers, add them in between each tile.
 We had ‘bump outs’ on our tiles so spacers weren’t necessary.
 End to end, our tiles measured 23 ¼”.
 We added an extra 1/8” to that measurement to allow for grout to finish off between the top of the tiles and underside of the cabinets.
 Our final measurement for ledger placement was 23 3/8” below the cabinets; given the situation with the Ikea cabinets, 23 1/2 would have been ideal.